 #6.
 Go with breakfast

-If you visit the Cheesecake Factory on a weekend, then go with an egg-dish.
+If you visit the Cheesecake Factory on a weekend, then go with an egg-based dish.
 According to their website, they serve eggs all day long.

 Just like many fast food places, breakfast is a good way to eat low-carb because you can order eggs, bacon, meat, meat, avocados and other low-carb veggies without the sauce.
 You’ll just want to be sure to ask to hold the hash browns and toast as well as any milk that they add to their eggs.